itsAniketChavan/delta-demo/README.md

 # delta-demo
-This is demo for a Git &amp; Github class
+This is demo for a Git &amp; Github class.